mikecasey12/prepitpro-googleai-hackathon/README.md

 Only SS3 students currently have subjects, so to test the app, make sure your registration class is that of SS3.
 Notifications settings don't work yet.
-External exams don't show the correctly.
+External exams don't show correctly.
 Share link not with correct link.